A study investigating the effect of a new drug Zelasudil for people with IPF

 If taking nintedanib or pirfenidone, the participant must have been receiving treatment for at least 3 months, and on a stable dose for at least 4 weeks

-There is a set lung function criteria to be able to take part in the study, which will be assessed by the research team
+Additional lung function criteria.
+These will be assessed by the research team

 You will not be able to join the study of any of the following applies: